Last updated

 The events are of two types:

-• Notifications : This is events that requires rules and settings (maintained in the Admin UI) in Norce.
+• Notifications are events that require rules and settings (maintained in the Admin UI) in Norce.
 This could be a change of a product status or when an item has come into stock in the warehouse.

-• Events : This is events that happens by themselves in the platform.
+• Events are events that happen by themselves in the platform.
 This could be when a customer has been registered, or when a payment is reserved.

 Requirements